MCQ on Chromatography with Answers Pdf

 (a) is a liquid solution

-(b) is a liquid solution that is a result from Elution.
+(b) is a liquid solution that is a result of Elution.

-(c) It is a solvent that used for separation of absorbed material from stationary phase.
+(c) It is a solvent that is used for the separation of absorbed material from the stationary phase.

 (d) None of the above